nextstrain/cli/doc/commands/index.rst

 .. option:: login

-    Log into Nextstrain.org.
+    Log into Nextstrain.org (and other remotes).
 See :doc:`/commands/login`.

 .. option:: logout

-    Log out of Nextstrain.org.
+    Log out of Nextstrain.org (and other remotes).
 See :doc:`/commands/logout`.

 .. option:: whoami